bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 44°
-- Cloudy
+- Fog
-- 97% humidity
+- 98% humidity
 - 4 mph wind
 - 100% cloud cover
 - 16 AQI 🟩
 - 1.11 inches of rain in the past 24 hours
+- 0.02 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>